 #12.
 Use an essential oil.
 Essential oils can be a great adjunct to your detoxing goals.
 Experiment with peppermint to refresh the mind, oregano to help with viruses, and bacteria and frankincense to ground and center.

 #13.
 Bentonite clay anyone?
 Clay is a powerful anti-bacterial.
-It can help get rid of viruses such as E. coli, MRSA, and Staphylococcus.
+It can help get rid of bacteria such as E. coli, MRSA, and Staphylococcus.
 Plus, it is great for heavy metal detox as well.
 Try mixing a tiny amount of pesticide-free bentonite clay powder in an 8-oz. glass of water.
 If you decide to continue using bentonite clay more often, start slowly and work your way up to a teaspoon or more.

 #14.
 Play out your stress.
 Take a detox from the mundane and dive into your creativity!
 Spend at least an hour engaging in a healthy creative activity, allowing all concepts of time go out the window.
 Get lost in the play of painting, dancing, writing, doodling, needlepoint, being in nature, or whatever brings you joy.